ABOUT US

 Our Approach

-Originally the goal was to accomplish this effort within six years, but the reality of the amount of trash that exists has extended the timeline well beyond six years.
+Originally the goal was to accomplish this effort within ten years, but the reality of the amount of trash that exists has extended the timeline well beyond ten years.
+Shortening the time will be dependent on community involvement and continued funding.
 Systemic challenges of erosion have been unveiled on the sides of the mesa and the need for restoration and erosion control is evident and yet to be explored.
-This has called for stronger partnerships within the villages (Tewa, Sichomovi, Walpi) to assess the erosion and understand the depth of the issue as well as begin to explore the resources necessary to support our efforts.
+This has called for stronger partnerships within the villages (Tewa, Sichomovi, Walpi) to assess the erosion and understand the depth of the issue as we begin to explore the resources necessary to support our efforts.

 Virtual and In-person Cleanups